 It’s important to check in to see how people feel about their social lives, says Dr. Kotwal.
 “Medical professionals are increasingly recognizing that loneliness and social isolation can impact health, and they’re beginning to integrate these assessments into medical visits.”

-But isolation isn’t always recognized by medical professionals.
+However, isolation isn’t always recognized by medical professionals.
 If you’re worried about the social well-being of your loved one, consider asking them these questions:

 Our free tool provides options, advice, and next steps based on your unique situation.

-Assisted living communities offer numerous activities to keep seniors social and engaged.
+Assisted living communities offer numerous activities to keep seniors socializing and engaged.
 “Our calendar of purposeful activities, entertainment, and programs offered can range from six to 10 scheduled opportunities each day,” says Molly Davis Nedley, national director of entertainment and programming at Spectrum Retirement Communities.

 Davis Nedley adds that staff are committed to offering a variety of programs that meet the social, emotional, physical, cognitive, and spiritual needs of residents.
 “We provide programs that are socially stimulating but also engaging enough for everyone at any skill level to participate in an adapted way.”